-A vmbr interface is needed to connect guests to the underlying physical network.
-They are a Linux bridge which can be thought of as a virtual switch to which the guests and physical interfaces are connected to.
-This section provides some examples on how the network can be set up to accomodate different use cases like redundancy with a bond Section 3.3.7, vlans Section 3.3.8 or routed Section 3.3.5 and NAT Section 3.3.6 setups.
+A Linux bridge interface (commonly called vmbrX) is needed to connect guests to the underlying physical network.
+It can be thought of as a virtual switch which the guests and physical interfaces are connected to.
+This section provides some examples on how the network can be set up to accommodate different use cases like redundancy with a bond, vlans or routed and NAT setups.

-The Software Defined Network Chapter 12 is an option for more complex virtual networks in Proxmox VE clusters.
+The Software Defined Network is an option for more complex virtual networks in Proxmox VE clusters.

-It's discouraged to use the traditional Debian tools ifup and ifdown if unsure, as they have some pitfalls like interupting all guest traffic on ifdown vmbrX but not reconnecting those guest again when doing ifup on the same bridge later.
+It's discouraged to use the traditional Debian tools ifup and ifdown if unsure, as they have some pitfalls like interrupting all guest traffic on ifdown vmbrX but not reconnecting those guest again when doing ifup on the same bridge later.

-3.3.1 Apply Network Changes
+3.4.1 Apply Network Changes